canro91/canro91.github.io/_posts/2020-05-01-InsightDatabase.md

 ## Conclusion

 Voilà!
-You know how to use Insight.Database to retrieve results and execute actions with store procedures using `Query` and `Execute` methods.
+You know how to use Insight.Database to retrieve results and execute actions with store procedures using `Query()` and `Execute()` methods.
+They have asynchronous alternatives, too.
 If you stick to naming conventions, you won't need any mapping code.
 Insight.Database helps you to keep your data access to a few lines of code.

-> _Your mission, Jim, should you decide to accept it, is to change the `Update` and `Delete` methods to comple all CRUD operations.
+Your mission, Jim, should you decide to accept it, is to change the `Update()` and `Delete()` methods to comple all CRUD operations.
 This post will self-destruct in five seconds.
-Good luck, Jim._
+Good luck, Jim.

-If you're coming from the old ASP.NET framework, check my [ASP.NET Core Guide for ASP.NET Framework Developers]({% post_url 2020-03-23-GuideToNetCore %}).
-To learn how to update your database schema, check my post about [migrations with Simple.Migrations]({% post_url 2020-08-15-Simple.Migrations %})
+If you're coming from the old ASP.NET Framework, check my [ASP.NET Core Guide for ASP.NET Framework Developers]({% post_url 2020-03-23-GuideToNetCore %}).
+To learn how to update your database schema, check my post about [migrations with Simple.Migrations]({% post_url 2020-08-15-Simple.Migrations %}).

 _Happy coding!_